In 1866 Henri Nestlé, a Swiss pharmacist, established the world-renowned Nestlé brand amid a spirit of innovation and goodwill.

 To meet the demands of a growing country, local production started in 1927 with the purchase of the South African Condensed Milk Company Ltd factory in Donnybrook and the Estcourt and Franklin factories of Joseph Baynes Limited.

-Condensed milk and milk powders.
-Nespray manufactured in Standerton.
+Condensed milk and milk powders such as Nespray began to be manufactured in Standerton.

 Nestlé’s newest product, NESCAFÉ launched worldwide.
 NESCAFÉ becomes the world’s top selling coffee brand.